 Beginning in Q3 of 2024, new procedures were implemented for quality-correcting and post-correcting GPS data.
 When possible, incorrect GPS points were post-corrected by snapping their drifted location back to the deployment route and are flagged 'CG'.
 Data points that are flagged only as 'QG' indicate that the point strayed from the deployment route, making the data point questionable.
 Data points that are flagged 'QG' and 'AQ' were nulled because the GPS location was too far from the standard route to confidently be post-corrected.
-Before Q3 of 2024, the GPS data is not post-corrected, and suspect GPS points were nulled.
+Before Q3 of 2024, the GPS data is not post-corrected.